 - Complete the Pharmacy fob access authorization form.

-- Complete all mandatory and hazard specific safety training.
+- Complete all mandatory training.
 These modules are offered online and must be completed within your first week of study.

 - Attach your training record to the fob access form.

-- Have your FOB access form signed by your supervisor and submit the the Administrative Coordinator Graduate Studies and Research who will obtain authorization and supply you with your fob.
+- Have your fob access form signed by your supervisor and submit to the Administrative Coordinator Graduate Studies and Research who will obtain authorization and supply you with your fob key.

 Teaching Assistant (TA) training

-All new graduate students in Pharmacy are required to complete TA training online and attend an in-person Pharmacy TA training workshop.
+All new MSc and PhD students in Pharmacy are required to complete TA training online and attend an in-person Pharmacy TA training workshop in either their first or second term, before they begin a TA assignment.

-The Pharmacy TA training workshop is delivered in person at the beginning of the term and covers key issues of importance to TAs including marking and proctoring.
+The Pharmacy TA training workshop is delivered in person at the beginning of the fall and winter terms and covers key issues of importance to TAs including marking and proctoring.
 The workshop is based on the principles outlined in the University’s Centre for Teaching Excellence (CTE) Manual for Teaching Assistants.
 The Administrative Coordinator for Graduate Studies will email students to inform them of upcoming training sessions.

 New students are responsible for entering their direct deposit information in Quest.
 Doing so will ensure you receive any refunds faster.
 For details, see the Refunds information on the Student Financial Services website.